Vienenburg station: Train coupling/uncoupling facility

 In 2016, a train coupling facility was put into operation on tracks 1 and 2, which allows RB 42 and RB 43 services to be operated as portions.
 For this purpose, train guard signals (Zugdeckungssignale) were installed on both platform tracks near the pedestrian bridge for train travelling north.
 The coupling of the individual train portions running towards Brunswick usually takes place in platform 1, while platform 2 is used at about the same time for the uncoupling of the portions running towards the Harz.

 Platform 3 has not been modified, as the southern approach tracks from Vienenburg do not allow trains to run directly from this platform to Bad Harzburg.

 Transports connections

 Regional services

 Vienenburg station is served by services operated by Erixx and Transdev.
 Since 13 December 2015, it has been operated only with Alstom Coradia LINT 27, 41 and 54 diesel railcars (classes 622, 640 and 648).

 A transfer-free long-distance connection has run towards Potsdam and Berlin from Fridays to Sundays since 11 December 2005 as the Harz-Berlin-Express.

 The RB 42 and 43 services operate between Brunswick and Vienenburg as a single coupled train.
 In Vienenburg, the portions running towards the Harz are uncoupled, where the front portion usually continues as the RB 43 to Goslar, while the rear portion runs as the RB 42 to Bad Harzburg.
 In the opposite direction, the portion coming from Goslar is coupled with the portion returning from Bad Harzburg in Vienenburg.
+Services are as follows (as of 2025):